zwenza/react-best-practices/README.md

 ### 1.1 use propTypes

-I recommend using prop-types in each of your components.
+I recommend using ``propTypes`` in each of your components.
 It is a very useful part of documentation of your component and also enables auto-completion for some IDEs.
 In dev mode React will also warn the developer if there are mandatory propTypes missing or the developer passed down props with a wrong time.
 So propTypes is also some sort of static type checking directly integrated into React.